ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 ![Problem Solving](/img/2021/01/solidityproblem.png)

-When asked if developers encounter similar issues repeatedly, most responded with "no" or explained that with experience and more usage a learning effect happened and once they knew how to solve the problem they would not encounter the same issues frequently anymore.
+When asked if developers encounter similar issues repeatedly, most responded with "no" or explained that with experience and usage, once they knew how to solve the problem they did not encounter the same issues repeatedly.

 The following issues have been mentioned to still pop up regularly or to be annoying:
 - Stack too deep.